Euclideon/vaultclient/docs/UserGuide.md

 There are a few additional settings to modify here.

 - Output name
-  - This is the final name and path of the exported UDS file
+  - This is the final name and path of the exported UDS file.
   - Ideally this should be the target location of the file so that you don't need to copy the file at the end.
 Make sure there is enough space in the target directory to store the entire file that will be output.
 - Temp Directory
   - Defaults to beside the Output file but should ideally be on a high speed local drive.